A parallel framework for graphical optimal transport: Introduction

 \section{Introduction}

-Optimal transport (OT) theory offers a fundamental mathematical framework for the comparison of probability distributions~\citep{peyre2017computational}.
+Optimal transport (OT) theory offers a fundamental mathematical framework for the comparison of probability distributions~\cite{peyre2017computational}.
 Central to OT is the quest for the most cost-efficient strategy to morph one distribution into another.
-With significant strides in the development of computationally efficient methods~\citep{Cut13, zanetti2023interior}, OT has burgeoned into a plethora of applications.
-It has made substantial impacts in biology \citep{bunne2022proximal,demetci2020gromov}, generative modeling \citep{fan2021neural,fan2021variational,korotin2022neural}, image processing \citep{peyre2017computational,fan2021neural,zhou2022efficient}, domain adaptation \citep{seguy2017large,perrot2016mapping}, Bayesian statistics \citep{fan2020scalable,srivastava2015wasp}, and control theory \citep{CheGeoPav14e,CheGeoPav21a,SinHaaZha20,ringh2021efficient}, showcasing the versatility and the expansive scope of OT as a tool for analytical and computational advancement.
-Multi-marginal optimal transport (MOT)~\citep{ba2022accelerating, beier2023unbalanced, trillos2023multimarginal, yang2023estimating}, a generalization of OT, involves optimizing over transports among more than two distributions, thereby extending the applicability of OT to a broader range of problems~\citep{Pas12,Pas15,Nen16}.
-Its applications are vast and varied, encompassing areas such as signal processing~\citep{ElvHaaJakKar20}, estimation and control~\citep{ringh2023mean,ringh2021efficient}, and machine learning \citep{HaaSinZha20, noble2023tree}.
+With significant strides in the development of computationally efficient methods~\cite{Cut13, zanetti2023interior}, OT has burgeoned into a plethora of applications.
+It has made substantial impacts in control theory \cite{CheGeoPav14e,CheGeoPav21a,SinHaaZha20,ringh2021efficient}, generative modeling \cite{fan2021neural,fan2021variational,korotin2022neural}, image processing \cite{peyre2017computational,fan2021neural,zhou2022efficient}, domain adaptation \cite{seguy2017large,perrot2016mapping}, Bayesian statistics \cite{fan2020scalable,srivastava2015wasp}, and biology \cite{bunne2022proximal,demetci2020gromov}, showcasing the versatility and the expansive scope of OT as a tool for analytical and computational advancement.
+Multi-marginal optimal transport (MOT)~\cite{ba2022accelerating, beier2023unbalanced, trillos2023multimarginal, yang2023estimating}, a generalization of OT, involves optimizing over transports among more than two distributions, thereby extending the applicability of OT to a broader range of problems~\cite{Pas12,Pas15,Nen16}.
+Its applications are vast and varied, encompassing areas such as estimation and control~\cite{ringh2023mean,ringh2021efficient}, signal processing~\cite{ElvHaaJakKar20}, and machine learning \cite{HaaSinZha20, noble2023tree}.